LeaMarion/RL-for-compilation-of-product-formula-hamiltonian-simulation/README.md

 # RL-for-compilation-of-product-formula-hamiltonian-simulation

 This code accompanies the paper "Compilation of product-formula Hamiltonian simulation via reinforcement learning".
 In this manuscript, we demonstate that Reinforcement Learning (RL) agents can solve problems with up to 7 qubits.
 We further compare the RL agent's performance against two other methods, namely simulated annealing (SA) and Monte Carlo tree search (MCTS).
-Compare to the other methods, RL agents produce solutions lower mapping gate counts.
+Compare to the other methods, RL agents generate solutions lower mapping gate counts.

 ## Runfiles